Opentrons/ot3-firmware/rear-panel/firmware/light_control_task/README.md

 # Light Control Task

-The light control task runs every millisecond to update the LED's.
-The task also accepts messages that control the behavior of the LED's.
+The light control task accepts messages that control the behavior of the LED's.
+A FreeRTOS timer is configured to run at a regular interval and send a message that instructs the light control task to update the LED's based on the current animation settings.
+This implicitly drives the update frequency of 200Hz, or 5ms per update.

-- When the task runs, it checks if there is a new message.
-  - _If_ the incoming queue is not empty, the first message is consumed
-- The LED statuses are updated based on the current LED action.